Natasha Walter

 Natasha Walter (born 20 January 1967) is a British feminist writer and human rights activist.
-She is the author of a novel, A Quiet Life (2016), three works of non-fiction: Before the Light Fades: A Family Story of Resistance (2023, Virago), Living Dolls: The Return of Sexism (2010, Virago), and The New Feminism (1998, Virago).
+Her fifth book, Feminism for a World on Fire (2026, Virago) is published in 2026.
+She is the author of a novel, A Quiet Life (2016), and three other works of non-fiction: Before the Light Fades: A Family Story of Resistance (2023, Virago), Living Dolls: The Return of Sexism (2010, Virago), and The New Feminism (1998, Virago).
 She is also the founder of the charity Women for Refugee Women.

-Background and career
+Early life

+Walter was brought up in a liberal Jewish household.
 Her father was Nicolas Walter, an anarchist and secular humanist writer, while her mother Ruth Walter (née Oppenheim) was a teacher and (later) social worker.
 Her grandfather was William Grey Walter, a neuroscientist.
-Her grandparents on her mother's side were refugees from Nazi Germany.
+Her grandparents on her mother's side were Jewish refugees from Nazi Germany.

+Walter read English at St John's College, Cambridge, graduating with a double first, and then won a Frank Knox Fellowship to Harvard.